dheerajrajagopal/SelfExplain/README.md

 # SelfExplain Framework

-The code for the SelfExplain framework (https://arxiv.org/pdf/2103.12279.pdf)
+The code for the SelfExplain framework (https://arxiv.org/pdf/2103.12279)

+Currently, this repo supports SelfExplain-XLNet version for SST-2 dataset.
+The other datasets and models shown in the paper will be updated soon.

 ## Preprocessing